wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/2-understand-task-panes-content-add-ins.md

 ### Key configuration

-To configure an add-in to be a content add-in, the key setting in the manifest is:
+To configure an add-in as a content add-in, the key setting in the manifest is:

 - `OfficeApp` type is "ContentApp"